 An additional level of security is achieved through the use of proxy-based firewalls which route only authorized traffic, your log in attempt and requests for account data, to our online banking servers.
 These firewalls isolate your account data from the outside world and protect it from all unauthorized traffic.

-Effective May 2014, an Extended Validation Certificate (EV) will replace the pass phrase/image feature for access to Internet Banking.
-The certificate will change the Online Banking website URL address bar to green, providing customers with a visual confirmation that they are on a valid website.
+The Extended Validation Certificate (EV) will change the Online Banking website URL address bar to green, providing customers with a visual confirmation that they are on a valid website.
 Additionally the name FISERV, Inc will appear in a new field to the right of the URL address bar.

 The law requires parental consent to collect or use information from a child under 13.
 We do not knowingly collect personal information from children under the age of 13.
 Please do not provide us with any personal information if you are under the age of 13.